magento/merchdocs/src/cms/widget-new-products-list.md

 _New products list on the storefront home page_

 {:.ce-only}
-## Step 1: Set Each Product as New
+## Step 1: Set each product as new

 {:.bs-callout-info}
 For Magento Commerce customers, see [Scheduling an Update]({% link cms/content-staging-scheduled-update.md %}) and then continue to the Step 2 on this page.